murillocg/tiny-url/README.md

 # Tiny URL Application
+> Based on [this](https://github.com/twitter/finatra/tree/develop/examples/tiny-url) Scala application example

 This is a simple application that simulates the [TinyURL](https://tinyurl.com/), with the following features:
-- Store a long URLs
+- Create and store a short URL from long URLs
-- Redirect to original URL from short URL
+- Redirect to long URL from short URL

 ## Main Technologies
 - Spring Boot